How to Check For Lice

 - If you’re checking your own head, you’ll need to be slightly more creative.
 That’s where the mirrors come in.
 Adjust them so you can see the back of your head.
 The process may be more difficult on your own, but being able to see your own scalp is the most important step.

-- Wet the hair.
+- Wet the hair

 - Lice move quickly, which means they can sometimes avoid detection by even the most thorough lice hunter.
 A wet head of hair will make it harder for lice to move quickly, and easier for you to spot them.
+Make sure to dampen your hair a little bit with water, if you don’t plan on applying conditioner (step 3).

 - Apply conditioner